WolfgangFranke/Solar-Powered_Hue-Module/README.md

 ## 2 - hacking a Philips Hue Module from Hue White E27 bulb

 Integrating the remote control of an Roller Blind is not sold or provided out-of-the-box (affordable) by the major Home Automation brands.
-I decided to use some Philips Hue technology to control my Roller Blind, because that would easily integrate into my existing Home Automation network which already include a Philips Hue Bridge.
+I decided to use some Philips Hue technology to control my Roller Blind, because that would easily integrate into my existing Home Automation network which already includes a Philips Hue Bridge.

-But how to get an Hue Module to control an homemade IoT solution?
+But where to get a single Hue Module to control an homemade IoT solution?

 <img src="1_RollerBlind/1_RollerBlind_Photo06.jpg" width="500">